jrudydev/slack-match-bot/README.md

 Example:
 ```
+@matchbot start OR @matchbot start singles
-@matchbot start
+@matchbot start doubles
 ```

-Description: Generate a tournament from all the players in the room.
+Description: Generate a singles or doubles tournament by randomly selecting a player in the room.
+With presets, the presets list will be used to populate the tournament without randomizing.

 ---
 ### boot (Owner & Admin Only)
-Options: [HANDLE] = (any handle for a player in the current round)
+Options: [HANDLE] = (handle for any player in the current round)

 Example:
 ```
-@matchbot boot slackbot
+@matchbot boot slackuser
 ```

 Description: Disqualify a player with matching slack handle.
+The opponent will automatically be awarded the win and the match will be complete.

 ---
 ### reset (Owner & Admin Only)
-Options: [HANDLE] = (any handle for a player in the current round)
+Options: [HANDLE] = (handle for any player in the current round)

 Example:
 ```
-@matchbot reset slackbot
+@matchbot reset slackuser
 ```

 Description: Reset the match of player with matching slack handle.
+The match will go revert back to the 'To Be Determined' state.

 ---
 ### next (Owner & Admin Only)